Oxbridge Application Process

 Here we have put together a page on all you need to know, including links to further information, on the Oxbridge application process.

 This includes writing your Oxbridge personal statement, Oxbridge deadlines, and how to prepare for your Oxbridge interview.

 For information and tips on writing your Oxbridge personal statement, please see our Oxbridge personal statements guide.
 If you still feel you need help with your statement, take a look at our personal statement critique service.

-For all courses at the universities of Oxford and Cambridge, your UCAS application must reach UCAS by the 15th October 2016 if you wish to enter in 2017.
+For all courses at the universities of Oxford and Cambridge, your UCAS application must reach UCAS by the 15th October if you wish to enter the following academic year.

 Remember that Oxbridge applications go far sooner than those applying for other universities so make sure to set yourself personal deadlines to get it all done in time.

 It's best to have the personal statement done by the end of summer, or in the first couple of weeks of school, so that you can get a few people to read over it and give you feedback.

 Essays and Tests